natzar/Robin/README.md

 All images or other contents, will be downloaded to /downloads folder.

+All other contents will be saved in a json file inside /download

-## Add your Robots
+### Add your Robots

-    - Add a folder in /lib, capital letter.
-For example /lib/Pinterest
+    - Add a folder in /robots, capital letter.
+For example /robots/Pinterest
     - Create a php file inside with the same name of the folder.
-For example /lib/Pinterest/Pinterest.php
+For example /robots/Pinterest/Pinterest.php
     - Pinterest.php must define a class Pinterest extends Robot
     - Inside you can put all the commands.
 For example, php robin.php Pinterest {commands that go here} and are the methods of Pinterest Class

-## To-do
+### To-do
     - Outputs format: Json / Xml / Csv / Mysql / Email
     - More methods
     - Get help from other developers adding their crawlers/scrapers

-## Thanks to
+### Thanks to

     * Simplehtmldom creators
     * PhpCrawl creators